Evan Nelle

-Evan Heinrich Nikolai Nelle (born June 8, 1998) is a Filipino basketball player for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
+Evan Heinrich Nikolai Nelle (born June 8, 1998) is a Filipino basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
 He played for the De La Salle Green Archers and San Beda Red Lions.
 He has won championships in the NCAA and in the UAAP.

 Early life

 When he was in grade school, Nelle studied at De La Salle-Zobel.
 He started playing basketball in Grade 3.
 His father taught him how to play basketball and he was inspired to play after seeing Derek Fisher's "0.4 shot".

 High school career

 In high school, Nelle transferred to San Beda–Rizal.
 In his first year on the team, he led the San Beda Red Cubs to a 20–1 record in NCAA Season 91 including the playoffs, and won Finals MVP as the Red Cubs won their seventh straight championship.
 He also led San Beda to the NBTC Division 1 Finals, where they lost to the NU Bullpups.
 He then played in the NBTC All-Star Game (in which he won the All-Star Game MVP), and in the SLAM Rising Stars Classic.

 Due to the implementation of K-12 in the country, Nelle and most of his teammates got to play for the Red Cubs for two more seasons.
 In his second season, he started Season 92 with averages of 7.9 points on 34% shooting in the first round of eliminations.
 He was able to break out of that slump with 27 points, four assists, and three rebounds in a win over the La Salle Greenies, earning a Player of the Week award in the process.
 Although they lost to the Malayan Red Robins in the Finals, he was second in the league in assists.
 He got to play in the NBTC All-Star Game once again, and led the Red Cubs to a NBTC Division 1 title.

 In NCAA Season 93, Nelle scored 27 points with five triples, and also made six assists in a win over the Red Robins.
 In a game against the JRU Light Bombers, he made two clutch free throws and a fastbreak layup with .3 seconds remaining to finish with 19 points and a one-point win.
 The Red Cubs didn't make the Finals after they were upset by the Greenies in triple overtime, despite his 26 points, 11 rebounds, eight assists and all while battling cramps.
 His cramps affected several of his shots which could have won that game for the Red Cubs.
 For that season, he averaged 14.2 points, 6.8 assists, 5.0 rebounds and 1.3 steals per game while also leading the league in three-pointers made.
 He finished 16th out of 24 players in the NBTC rankings, earning him another NBTC All-Star Game selection.
 He also played in his final SLAM Rising Stars Classic, winning co-MVP honors with a younger Kai Sotto.